AlecJacobsen/PopGenScripts/MultiPloidy_VCF_tools/README.md

 Comments:

-So far, this script can only handle biallelic positions.
-The vcf file should have only the genotype values ( bcftools view can be used to optain such a vcf file).
+This script can handle multiallelic positions.
+However The vcf file should have only the genotype values ( bcftools query can be used to optain such a vcf file).